joshwg/gemini_pwd/BUILD.md

 # Build Scripts

-This directory contains build scripts for the Gemini Password Manager that support multiple platforms and build configurations.
+This directory contains build scripts for Gemini PWD that support multiple platforms and build configurations.

 ## Quick Start